 Anyone finding classified material out of proper control must take custody of and safeguard the material and immediately notify their commander, supervisor, or security manager.
-The terms associated with security incidents are formally defined in DoDM5200.01V3\AFMAN16-1404V3, DoD Information Security Program: Protection of Classified Information, 22 December 2020.
+The terms associated with security incidents are formally defined in DoDM5200.01V3_AFMAN16-1404V3, DoD Information Security Program: Protection of Classified Information, 22 December 2020.
 The general security incident characteristics are briefly described here.

 Infraction.
-An infraction is a security incident involving failure to comply with requirements which cannot reasonably be expected to, and does not, result in the loss, suspected compromise, or compromise of classified information.
-An infraction may be unintentional or inadvertent, and does not constitute a security violation; however, if left uncorrected, could lead to a security violation or compromise.
-Infractions require an inquiry to facilitate immediate corrective action.
+An infraction is a security incident involving failure to comply with requirements (i.e., the provisions of References (d) and (f), this Manual or other applicable security policy) which cannot reasonably be expected to, and does not, result in the loss, of classified records, or in the suspected or actual compromise of classified information.
+An infraction may be unintentional or inadvertent.
+While it does not constitute a security violation, if left uncorrected, can lead to security violations or compromises.
+It requires an inquiry to facilitate immediate corrective action but does not require an in-depth investigation.

 Violation.
-Violations are security incidents that indicate knowing, willful negligence for security regulations, and result in, or could be expected to result in, the loss or compromise of classified information.
-Security violations require an inquiry or investigation.
+Violations are security incidents that indicate knowing, willful, and negligent for security regulations, and result in, or could be expected to result in the loss of classified records or the compromise of classified information.
+Security violations require an inquiry and/or investigation

 Compromise.
-A compromise is a security incident (violation) in which there is an unauthorized disclosure of classified information.
-This could include the disclosure of information to a person(s) who does not have a valid clearance, authorized access, or a need to know.
+A compromise is a security incident (more specifically, a violation) in which there is an unauthorized disclosure of classified information (i.e., disclosure to a person(s) who does not have a valid clearance, authorized access, or a need to know).

 Loss.
-A loss occurs when classified information cannot be physically located or accounted for.
-This could include classified information/equipment being discovered as missing during an audit and cannot be immediately located.
+A loss occurs when records containing classified information cannot be physically located or accounted for.
+This could include classified records/equipment is discovered missing during an audit and which cannot be immediately located.

 Data Spills.
-Classified data spills occur when classified data is introduced either onto an unclassified information system, to an information system with a lower level of classification, or to a system not accredited to process data of that restrictive category.
+Classified data spills occur when classified data is introduced either onto an unclassified information system or to an information system with a lower level of classification, or to a system not accredited to process data of that restrictive category.
+Although it is possible that no unauthorized disclosure occurred, classified data spills are considered and handled as a possible compromise of classified information involving information systems, networks, and computer equipment until the inquiry determines whether an unauthorized disclosure did or did not occur.

 Information in the Public Media.
-If classified information appears in the media or public internet sites, or if approached by a media representative, personnel shall not confirm or verify the information.
-Immediately report the matter to a supervisor, security manager, or commander, but do not discuss with anyone without an appropriate security clearance and a need to know.
+If classified information appears in the public media, including on public Internet sites, or if approached by a representative of the media, DoD personnel shall be careful not to make any statement or comment that confirms the accuracy of or verifies the information requiring protection.
+Report the matter as instructed by the appropriate DoD Component guidance, but do not discuss it with anyone who does not, in the case of classified information, have an appropriate security clearance and need to know.